- Insulin is a hormone that is produced by your body to break down glucose (sugar) from the food you eat, so it can be used for energy.

 - If you find your blood glucose level stays high, you will need to address this — see the healthdirect page on hyperglycaemia.

 What should I do if I run out of insulin?

 It is a good idea to always keep at least one spare vial of insulin for emergencies, and to take your insulin with you when you go out.

 - Contact your doctor or diabetes nurse or educator for advice.

-If you have noticed your insulin is out of date and you don’t have any spare insulin to use, see ‘If you run out of insulin’, above.
+If you have noticed your insulin is expired and you don’t have any spare insulin to use, see if you run out of insulin, above.